 As any teacher will tell you, after the first month of summer break, the brainstorming happens.
 You begin searching the internet for classroom themes, décor, open-house activities, and “getting to know you” games and worksheets.
 You want the upcoming school year to be better than the year before, and there’s nothing wrong with that!
 But pump the brakes.
 In order to build culture and community, you need to make sure your beginning-of-the-year activities address classroom management rules and expectations.

 Classroom management is a broadly used term in education.
 It all boils down to the variety of skills and techniques that teachers use to ensure their classroom runs smoothly, without disruptive behavior from students, and builds a community in which each student has a sense of belonging.
 Seems simple, right?
 I began my career as a longterm substitute.
 It was an absolute disaster!
 There was no plan.
 At the end of the school year, when I was hired on permanently, I took the summer to create my classroom management plan.

 In my classroom, the first two weeks are Culture Camp.
 Before I can even get to teaching my first unit, students must understand my rules, procedures, and expectations and be part of the classroom’s culture.

-I am a firm believer that classroom management is not mainly about having the right rules, but having the right relationships.
+I am a firm believer that classroom management is not just about having the right rules but also having the right relationships.
 Get to know each student and family individually.
 What do they like to do in their free time?
 What motivates them?
 What makes them frustrated?

 QUICK TIP: My first contact to parents is positive.
 I enjoy sending postcards featuring a student’s positive behavior or academic achievement.